Local Photographer Terry McCaulley Gives His Time and Talent to TAHS

 As a photographer, McCaulley enjoys shooting football and wrestling the most.
 “My favorite sport growing up was wrestling, so I love going to matches,” said McCaulley, ” but football is also at the top, because of our success, [along with my] family and friends playing.”

-At an average game McCaulley says he takes 300-500 pictures.
-After the game he posts most of them to his Facebook page and allows anyone in the community to download them free of charge.
+At an average game, McCaulley says he takes 300-500 pictures.
+After the game, he posts most of them to his Facebook page and allows anyone in the community to download them free of charge.

-“He contribution to our sports, like basketball and football, made my high school career more memorable,” said Tyrone senior athlete Zack Sollener, “Knowing that thanks to Terry I can look back at all those memories anytime I want to is incredible.”
+“His contribution to our sports, like basketball and football, made my high school career more memorable,” said Tyrone senior athlete Zack Sollener, “Knowing that thanks to Terry I can look back at all those memories anytime I want to is incredible.”

 McCaulley has also been a big help to the Eagle Eye staff, mentoring student photographers and sharing his photos with the Eagle Eye staff.

-“At the games Terry always helps us know where to be and what types of pictures to shoot,” said Eagle Eye photo editor Erika Voyzey, “and whenever we have schedule conflicts it’s great that he allows us to use his quality photos for our stories.”
+“At the games, Terry always helps us know where to be and what types of pictures to shoot,” said Eagle Eye photo editor Erika Voyzey, “and whenever we have schedule conflicts it’s great that he allows us to use his quality photos for our stories.”

 But recently equipment malfunctions have threatened McCaulley’s hobby.